World Grand Prix: The Big Race from Cars 2

 What is the World Grand Prix in Cars 2?

-The World Grand Prix is a fictional international competition launched by Sir Miles Axlerod , who wants to demonstrate the effectiveness of his eco-friendly fuel, Allinol .
+The World Grand Prix is a fictional international competition launched by Sir Miles Axlerod, who aims to demonstrate the efficiency of his ecological fuel, Allinol.
 The event brings together the world's best racers on three circuits inspired by real cities: Tokyo, Porto Corsa (inspired by the Italian Riviera), and London.

 The Three Circuits of the World Grand Prix